rickalouani/Rancher-howto/README.md

 of these companies' own metrics were showing capacity usage hovering around 20% at peak.
 They realized they were heading towards a scalability nightmare, and who wouldn't.
-Conceptually, it took them 5 data centers to service the same number of requests as would a single data center where resources are managed appropriately.
+Conceptually, it took them 5 data centers to service the same number of requests as would a well tuned single data center.
 The problem was clearly defined CPU core, and Memory need to be managed better, simple, right?
 To make a long story short, The problem was a direct result of the monolithic architecture used to develop software.
 The way applications were developed,